 We’re proud to team up with Google Things to do as an official connectivity partner.
 We are beyond pleased with the results our customers already see with the new interface; let us help your business experience the same success.
 Book a free demo to see how easy it is.

-Update 13 August 2022: The article has been updated for clarity and to announce that Regiondo officially integrates with Google Things To Do.
+Update 02 June 2023: The article has been updated for clarity and to announce a new Google Things To Do update.